livingdocsIO/documentation/content/guides/editor/custom-table-dashboard-cells.md

   - This reduces your implementation and maintenance costs
 - The upstream components are better integrated with other features, for example: dashboard filters, metadata plugins and indexing

 However, we also offer custom read-only cells for times when you have small requirements to display in a Table Dashboard.
 For example, if you have a custom metadata plugin you would like displayed or presented in a different way.
-The example below takes a publish control field and displays it in a speicfic way.
+The example below takes a publish control field and displays it in a specific way.

 ## Guide